-Wirecard debt that facilitated Softbank investment put up for auction
+Wirecard debt that facilitated SoftBank investment put up for auction

-Convertible bonds that were part of a complex transaction that allowed Japan's Softbank to buy a stake in now-collapsed payments company Wirecard and then de-risk the transaction have been put up for sale in an auction.
+Convertible bonds that were part of a complex transaction that allowed Japan's SoftBank Group to buy a stake in now-collapsed payments company Wirecard and then de-risk the transaction have been put up for sale in an auction.

-LONDON: Convertible bonds that were part of a complex transaction that allowed Japan's Softbank to buy a stake in now-collapsed payments company Wirecard and then de-risk the transaction have been put up for sale in an auction.
+LONDON: Convertible bonds that were part of a complex transaction that allowed Japan's SoftBank Group to buy a stake in now-collapsed payments company Wirecard and then de-risk the transaction have been put up for sale in an auction.

 In a process managed by Credit Suisse, bonds convertible into Wirecard debt with a nominal value of 900 million euros (US$1.01 billion) will be sold via an auction set to close on July 8, according to a document seen by Reuters.